 A few studies of people with major depression found that DHEA improved symptoms compared to placebo.
 The results aren't entirely clear, and researchers don't know what the long-term effects of taking DHEA might be.
 More research is needed.
-Don't try to treat depression by yourself.
+DO NOT try to treat depression by yourself.
 People with depression need medical care.

 Preliminary studies suggest that DHEA may help reduce bone loss in older women.
 It doesn't seem to have the same effect in men.
 And in one study it didn't help women who were under age 70.

 Studies using DHEA to treat overweight people have found conflicting results.
 Animal studies have found DHEA to help reduce body weight.
 Human studies found that taking DHEA didn't change total body weight.
 But it did improve total body fat and LDL ("bad") cholesterol.
 More research is needed.

 One study found that DHEA helped men with erectile dysfunction (ED) get and sustain an erection, possibly because the body converts DHEA into testosterone.
 However, more research is needed to know whether DHEA really helps.

 Improved libido in women